2 ZERO HUNGER

 • International Collaboration in Bolivia

 Hokkaido University participated in the JICA (Japan International Cooperation Agency) Partnership Program, “The supporting project for establishing a sustainable and nutrients-recycling agricultural system driven by Japanese immigrant society,” conducted in Bolivia.
 In collaboration with the Japanese immigrant society there, the university promoted soil conservation and crop production technologies, supporting the development of sustainable farming systems.
-This initiative enhanced the knowledge of local farmers, contributed to food security, and advanced both stable agricultural production and environmental conservation.
+This initiative enhanced the knowledge of farmers in the region, contributed to food security, and advanced both stable agricultural production and environmental conservation.

 • Support for Sustainable Aquaculture and Fisheries

-The university delivered online educational materials and public lectures on sustainable aquaculture at no cost , including the management of aquatic resources and biodiversity.
-These resources were accessible to local fishery producers and the broader community, promoting sustainable practices in aquaculture.
+The university delivered online educational materials and public lectures on sustainable aquaculture at no cost, including the management of aquatic resources and biodiversity.
+These resources were accessible to local fishery producers and the broader community, promoting sustainable practices in the aquaculture sector.

 • The “Clock Tower Salon”

 Since 2012, the Research Faculty of Agriculture has co-hosted the “Clock Tower Salon” with the Hokkaido Shimbun Press.
 This annual public lecture series, offered free of charge, provides opportunities for citizens and agricultural stakeholders to learn about food and farming.
 In 2024, researchers and industry experts presented topics such as flood-tolerant rice, waterway improvement, pest management, and crop and timber use.
-Farmers also participated, creating a venue for dialogue with researchers and for returning knowledge to the community to support food security and sustainable agriculture.
+Farmers also participated, creating a venue for dialogue with researchers and for returning knowledge to the community to support resilient and responsible food systems.

 Impact

-These educational and outreach programs deepened public engagement with food security, sustainable agriculture, and aquaculture.
-By offering diverse opportunities, Hokkaido University facilitated inclusive participation among local farmers, local food producers, and citizens.
-The integration of smart agriculture and environmental monitoring with field-based experiences helped communities adopt practical and sustainable practices.
+These educational and outreach programmes deepened public engagement with food systems, responsible farming, and aquatic resource management.
+By offering diverse opportunities, Hokkaido University facilitated inclusive participation among regional farmers, food producers, and citizens.
+The integration of smart agriculture and environmental monitoring with field-based experiences helped communities adopt practical and responsible practices.
 International collaboration in Bolivia further extended the university’s impact, while initiatives such as the Clock Tower Salon ensured continuous local knowledge-sharing.
 Collectively, these efforts reflected the university’s leadership in advancing sustainable use of food resources through education, research, and outreach.

 2.5.2: Events for local farmers and food producers